Preveza: Notable people

-Transport
+Transportation

 Preveza is linked by road to Igoumenitsa and other coastal settlements through the E55 national road, and is also linked with other cities in Epirus such as Ioannina and Arta.
 The Aktio-Preveza Undersea Tunnel links Preveza by road to Aetolia-Acarnania in Central Greece.
 Preveza also has a small commercial and passenger port and is served by the nearby Aktion National Airport, which also serves the island of Lefkada.